RyanRussell00/personal-dj/README.md

 1. Start by reading the [CONTRIBUTING.md](https://github.com/RyanRussell00/personal-dj/blob/master/CONTRIBUTING.md) file
 2. Look at the issues and select an issue.
 Try starting with a smaller issue (marked with "good first issue") to get a feel for the code-base.
-3. Fork from master and do your code, then open a pull request and respond to any reviews.
+3. Fork from master and write your code, then open a pull request and respond to any reviews.

 ## Credits